These are questions people often want to ask before the mediation. We have tried to answer them here.

 Why do I need to do it?

-Why do we need to share disclosure when we both know what there is already?
+Why do we need to share financial information when we both know what there is already?

 How far back does disclosure need to be?